HorizonRobotics/SocialRobot/README.md

     <img src="media/pioneer.gif" width="320" height="240" alt="pioneer"/> <img src="media/play_ground_icub.gif" width="360" height="240" alt="icub"/>

 * [Kicking-ball task](python/social_bot/tasks.py): A task to kick a ball into the goal.
-Simple reward shaping is used to guide the agent to run to the ball first.
+Optional reward shaping can be used to guide the agent to run to the ball first.

     <img src="media/play_ground_ball.gif" width="320" height="240" alt="ball"/>

 * [Reaching3D task](python/social_bot/tasks.py): A task to reach a 3D position with the end effector of a robot arm.
 This task is only compatible with Agent kuka_lwr_4plus.
 An optional distance based reward shaping can be used.

     <img src="media/reaching.gif" width="320" height="240" alt="reaching"/>